shreshthmohan/india_choro/README.md

 1. Shapes described by GeoJSON, then rendered using d3
 2. Shapes described by TopoJSON, converted to geojson and then rendered by d3

+GeoJSON file is considerably larger, so sticking to TopoJSON.
+Should consider reducing details from TopoJSON, that can make the file even smaller